-GTA: Shalini Gupta (shalini.gupta@mavs.uta.edu)
+GTA: Peng Wan (peng.wan@mavs.uta.edu)

-GTA Office Hours: Mondays 12-2, Tuesdays 10-11, Fridays 11-noon in Woolf Hall 425A
+GTA Office Hours: TBD in Woolf Hall 425A

-Descriptions of major assignments and examinations: The course includes one project, two midterm exams, and a final exam.
-For the project, detailed instructions will be posted on Blackboard.
+Descriptions of major assignments and examinations: The course includes two projects, two midterm exams, and a final exam.
+For the projects, detailed instructions will be posted on Blackboard.
 Each student must submit a typewritten report, written in his/her own words.
 Any form of copying will be severely penalized.
-Projects may be submitted via email with either scanned or electronic signatures.
-The project involves using the Microsoft Excel Solver on an Assignment Problem.
+Projects may be submitted via email with either scanned or electronic signatures, such as Adobe EchoSign.
+The projects involve using chi-squared tests and regression analysis in Microsoft Excel.
 Midterm 1 is on descriptive statistics (2 periods), probability theory and distribution fundamentals (2 periods), mathematical expectation (2 periods), and common discrete and continuous distributions (2 periods).
 Midterm 2 is on statistical sampling distributions (1 period), point and interval estimation (3 periods), and hypothesis testing (5 periods).
-The Final Exam is noncomprehensive and covers linear programming (1 period), the simplex algorithm (3 periods), the dual simplex algorithm (1 period), integer programming problems (1 period), transportation and assignment problems and network analysis (1 period).
+The Final Exam is noncomprehensive and covers simple linear regression (3 periods), transformations (1 period), design and analysis of experiments (4 periods), multiple linear regression (3 periods).